“Joy does not simply happen to us. We have to choose joy and keep choosing it every day. “– Henri Nouwen

 On Christmas Day, we usually spend the morning opening gifts; then, we typically head over to Bob’s side of the family for presents and dinner.
 Last year we played LCR with that group after opening gifts, and it was so much fun!

-That night for dinner, I’m serving Pot Roast and veggies.
-(Other people are bringing the sides.)
-I fix my roasts in the big ole’ 7 qt. slow cooker, because it makes the meat so moist!
+Sometimes, for dinner on Christmas or sometimes during the holiday week, I serve Pot Roast and veggies.
+(Other people bring the sides.)
+I fix my roasts in the big ole’ 7 qt. slow cooker, because the slow cooker makes the meat so moist!
 My recipe is pretty simple!

 Suzy’s Pot Roast